Security Features of HiveMQ

 Autoreload

 HiveMQ reloads key and trust stores during runtime.
 You can add or remove client certificates from the trust store or change the server certificate in the key store without any downtime.
-If the same master password is used, you can even replace the key store and trust store file.
+If the same master password is used, you can replace the key store and trust store files without downtime.

 Communication Protocol

-When no explicit SSL/TLS version is set, HiveMQ automatically uses one of the two default-enabled protocols to secure the communication between HiveMQ and the client, based on which version the client supports.
+When no explicit SSL/TLS version is set, HiveMQ automatically uses one of the two default-enabled protocols based on client support.
 TLSv1.2 or TLSv1.3 are recommended because these protocols tend to be more secure.

 The default tls-tcp-listener configuration of HiveMQ enables the following TLS protocols by default: